 The Studio 13 Series

 I love making gesture drawings and have many that are great starts but incomplete.
 In September of 2016, I had a Returning Residency at the Fine Arts Work Center in Studio 13, a room of my own for one week.
 I spread plastic over the fifteen square foot floor, spread it with figure drawings made in the Open Life Sessions of the Fine Arts Work Center and reworked them with Japanese Sumi ink.
+This is an ongoing series.

 click image to see more drawings: